0xlax/solana-multisig/readme.md

 ### Parameters
-1. Owners: Adresses of the owners to conductthe transactions
+1. Owners: Adresses of the owners to conduct the transactions.
 2. Threshold: Number of signatures (signers) required to sign to execute the transaction.

 Threshold < Owners